swo/16s-book/manuscript/sec02.md

 # Where 16S data comes from

 By "16S data" I mean amplicon sequencing of some section of the bacterial 16S gene.
 A lot of what I discuss in this document may also apply to other types of taxonomic marker sequences like the eukaryotic 18S or the fungal ITS.

 ## The 16S gene

-All bacteria (and archaea)[^chloro] have at least one copy of the 16S gene in their genome.[^kembel] The gene has some sections that are *conserved*, meaning that they are very similar across all bacteria, and some sections that are *variable*.
+All bacteria (and archaea)[^chloro] have at least one copy of the 16S gene in their genome.[^kembel] The gene has some sections that are *conserved*, meaning that they are very similar across all bacteria, and some sections that are *variable* (or "hypervariable").
 The idea behind 16S sequencing is that the variable regions are not under strong evolutionary pressure, so random mutations accumulate there.
 Closely-related bacteria will have more similar variable regions than distantly-related bacteria.

-To get a feel for the variability at different positions in the gene, I looked at the aligned 94% OTUs in [Greengenes](http://dx.doi.org/10.1128/AEM.03006-05).
+To get a feel for the variability at different positions in the gene, I looked at the aligned 94% OTUs in [Greengenes](dx.doi.org/10.1128/AEM.03006-05).
 "Variability" (which I made up for the purposes of this figure) at a position in the gene is one minus the fraction of OTUs that had the most common nucleotide at that position.
 For example, if all OTUs had `A` at a position, the "variability" is